-12th CAB conducts MEDEVAC exercises during Aerial Gunnery.
+12th CAB conducts MEDEVAC exercises during aerial gunnery.

-HOHENFELS, Germany - U.S. Soldiers assigned to 1-214th General Support Aviation Battalion (GSAB), 12th Combat Aviation Brigade (CAB), and the 173rd Airborne Brigade rehearsed rapidly moving equipment by sling load via CH-47 Chinook during Saber Junction 20 at Hohenfels Training Area, Germany, August 5, 2020.
+GRAFENWOHR, Germany - U.S. Soldiers assigned to Charlie Company (C Co.), 1-214th General Support Aviation Battalion (GSAB), 12th Combat Aviation Brigade (CAB), are participating in a MEDEVAC hoist exercise on Grafenwöhr Training Area, Germany, July 18, 2020.

-Sgt.
-1st Class Matthew Patterson, a 12th CAB Standardization Instructor, explained how to perform a sling load.
+1st Lt.
+Alexandra Weisser, a C Co.
+Platoon Leader, explained the purpose of MEDEVAC hoist missions.

-“We transport vehicles or equipment.
-We hook up sling loads,” he said.
-“Which are long straps that we hook up from the vehicle to the helicopter.
-Then from there, we lift cargo or… equipment off the ground and transport it where it needs to go.”
+“Our whole mission set is providing MEDEVAC coverage,” she said.
+“One of the tasks that we do in MEDEVAC is hoist… When we do hoist missions, it’s primarily because we can’t land where we need to pick up a patient.”

 |Date Taken: